microsoft/AIforEarthDataSets/data/landsat-7.md

 The [Landsat](https://landsat.gsfc.nasa.gov/) program has been imaging the Earth since 1972; it provides a comprehensive, continuous archive of the Earth's surface.

-This dataset represents the global archive of Level-2 [Landsat 7](https://www.usgs.gov/core-science-systems/nli/landsat/landsat-7) data from [Landsat Collection 2](https://www.usgs.gov/core-science-systems/nli/landsat/landsat-collection-2).
+This dataset represents the global archive of Level-2 [Landsat 7](https://www.usgs.gov/core-science-systems/nli/landsat/landsat-7) data from [Landsat Collection 2](https://www.usgs.gov/core-science-systems/nli/landsat/landsat-collection-2); this dataset includes all Landsat 7 images, from 1999 to the present.
 Because there is some latency before Level-2 data is available, a rolling window of recent Level-1 data is available as well.
 Images are stored in [cloud-optimized GeoTIFF](https://www.cogeo.org/) format.

+In 2003, Landsat 7 experienced a hardware failure that resulted in lost pixels.
+All images since 2003 have had approximately 22% of their pixels removed; see the <a href="https://www.usgs.gov/faqs/what-landsat-7-etm-slc-data?qt-news_science_products=0#qt-news_science_products">USGS documentation on this issue</a> for more details.

 Landsat imagery is currently in preview on Azure; email [`aiforearthdatasets@microsoft.com`](mailto:aiforearthdatasets@microsoft.com?subject=landsat%20question) to request access.